Top Basic Patterns for Mobile Navigation Design

 - for categories at the same level of the hierarchy.

-Card-based navigation is based on the surfaces that display top-level menu content on the home screen.
+Card-based UX navigation patterns are based on the surfaces that display top-level menu content on the home screen.
 Cards create an organized and consistent system within an app which is easy to scan and interact with.
 They remove the unnecessary clutter of subcategories which present in a standard side drawer menu.

 When to use the card-based menu: